Corruption in Slovakia: The story of a young whistleblower

 Make Slovakia great again

-Slovakia is the second most corrupt country in the world, according to the World Economic Forum index.
+Slovakia is the second most corrupt country in the European Union, according to the World Economic Forum index.
 The ranking is done on the basis of three fundamental questions: how common is the diversion of public funds towards companies, individuals or groups in your country?
 How are political ethical standards evaluated in your country?
 And how common is it for companies to make undocumented payments or bribes?
 Zuzana’s case may seem insignificant placed next to striking examples like the recent Paradise Papers, but it shows how deep corruption runs, how it is found at every level and how important it is to report corruption as an ordinary citizen.

 We are in Leipzig, Germany, and Zuzana has just spoken about her experience at a conference in the European Centre for Press and Media Freedom, which is also a journalism school.
 She has been touring Europe since she became a whistleblower last year, at only 26 years old.
 “Mostly to meet people that have been corruption witnesses like me, but in other countries,” she adds.
 She takes a deep breath and adjusts her chestnut-coloured hair.
-“Shall we have some team?
+“Shall we have some tea?
 It’s kind of a long story…”.
 Zuzana started working for the Ministry in July 2015 as an expert on cultural events for the Slovak EU Council Presidency.

 Slovakia became a member of the European Union on May 1st, 2004, after four years of membership negotiations, and only adopted the Euro in 2009.
 Together with the Baltic states, Slovenia and a few other countries, Slovakia is one of a handful of countries from the old communist bloc to be part of the EU today.
 Slovakia is a parliamentary democratic republic with a multi-party system, and the last presidential elections took place in 2014.
 Andrej Kiska, the current president, is pro-European and extensively mentioned the importance of Slovakia in the EU throughout his campaign.
 It was Kiska who governed the country’s 2016 EU Council Presidency semester.